Top Ten Universities for Broadcasting Communications

 3. University of Illinois - Urbana-Champaign

-In 2014, the University of Illinois at Urbana-Champaign ranked 41st among national universities, according to U.S. News & World Report.
+In 2015, the University of Illinois at Urbana-Champaign ranked tied for 42nd among national universities, according to U.S. News & World Report.
 The College of Media offers a Bachelor of Science (B.S.) in Journalism with an emphasis on broadcast journalism and an M.S. in Journalism, both of which have been approved by the ACEJMC.
 In addition to in-class work, students can acquire practical skills by working in the school's public television or radio stations.
-Graduates from this college have gone on to win the acclaimed Peabody Award for broadcasting, as well as work for high-profile stations like ABC and MSNBC.

 |Name of School||Distinction||Location|